Big Sandy churches host annual Christmas walk

-SANDY, Texas (KETK) – The Big Sandy community is taking part in their annual Christmas Walk, an event happening since 2002.
+SANDY, Texas (KETK) – The Big Sandy community is taking part in their annual Christmas Walk, an event that’s been going on since 2002.

 Starting at 6 p.m., those who attend will gather at the Sit Em Down Cowboy Church and then walk (or drive if desired) to a nearby cluster of churches.